LinkGoesBowling/LinkGoesBowling/README.md

   <li>Get a career in cybersecurity</li>
 </ul>
 <h3>🎳 Outside of coding</h3>
 <p>Bowling is my favorite hobby, which is why my profile is decorated around it.
-I average 200 and work on it several times a week.
+I average around 200 and work on it several times a week.
 I also like to watch sports, mainly baseball, but also some hockey and basketball.</p>